 Residents who participate in neighborhood watches report suspicious or potentially criminal behavior to local law enforcement.
-Residents work together to help law enforcement solve problems, and are typically led by a block organizer who serves as the liaison with local police (NNW).
-Some neighborhood watches conduct security surveys and encourage residents to mark their property with personal identifiers (Campbell-Bennett 2008).
+Residents work together to help law enforcement solve problems, and are typically led by a block organizer who serves as the liaison with local police1.
+Some neighborhood watches conduct security surveys and encourage residents to mark their property with personal identifiers2.

 Expected Beneficial Outcomes (Rated)